-Last Updated on January 6, 2024 by Kittredge Cherry
+Last Updated on September 21, 2024 by Kittredge Cherry

 Tyler Clementi (1992-2010) brought international attention to bullying-related suicide of LGBTQ youth by jumping to his death on Sept.
 22, 2010.

 Clementi’s highly publicized tragedy made him into a gay martyr whose untimely death put a public face on the problems of LGBTQ teenagers.
 His story sparked efforts to support LGBTQ youth, raise awareness of the harassment they face, and prevent suicide among queer young people.
-Another result is new legislation stiffening penalties for cyber harassment.
+Another result is legislation stiffening penalties for cyber harassment.

 Later his parents quit their longtime evangelical church because it condemned homosexuality as a sin.
 His parents once considered suing Rutgers over their son’s death, but in 2013 they announced that they were working with the university to form the Tyler Clementi Center at Rutgers.
 It sponsors conferences and academic research to help students make the transition to college.
-They also established the Tyler Clementi Foundation to promote acceptance of LGBT youth and more inclusive society.
+They also established the Tyler Clementi Foundation to promote acceptance of LGBTQ youth and a more inclusive society.

 Help is available from the Trevor Project, a suicide prevention group for LGBTQ young people.
 Contact them at 866 4U TREVOR or their website: thetrevorproject.org.